How Videogames Help Me With Obstacles in Life

-What does this have to do with ladies?
+What does this have to do with life obstacles?

-For me, there were two things that made meeting women extremely hard: fear of talking to them, and the constant rejection.
+For me, there are two things that make some parts of life extremely hard: fear of failure, and the constant rejection.

-I knew how.
-I was going to use that same perseverance that I learned while wandering the Zelda II overworld and drawing a map.
+I use that same perseverance that I learned while wandering the Zelda II overworld and drawing a map.

 And you can too.
-Everytime you hit an obstacle with women, remember the hardest game you’ve ever beaten, and realize it was probably harder than what you’re currently facing.
+Everytime you hit an obstacle with women, work, or life in general, remember the hardest game you’ve ever beaten, and realize it was probably harder than what you’re currently facing.

-I mean seriously, if you can take down One Reborn from Bloodborne, Ridley from Metroid Prime, or the final boss from Ninja Gaiden, then you can talk to a couple of girls and get a number.
+I mean seriously, if you can take down One Reborn from Bloodborne, Ridley from Metroid Prime, or the final boss from Ninja Gaiden, then you can apply for that dream job, or lift that extra weight at the gym.